 We know participants living in SIL arrangements are at higher health risk during the coronavirus (COVID-19) pandemic, due to the SIL environment and other existing health conditions.

-We are also aware that you may require additional funding to manage the care and support of residents who are diagnosed with coronavirus (COVID-19).
+You may also require additional funding to manage the care and support of residents who are diagnosed with coronavirus (COVID-19).

-Two new support items will be available for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).
+Two support items are available for participants residing in SIL properties and diagnosed with coronavirus (COVID-19) until 28 February 2021.

 The NDIS will not cover additional administrative costs, staff sick leave, medical costs associated with a hospital stay or everyday expenses.

-You can continue to claim usual SIL costs while a participant diagnosed with coronavirus (COVID-19) is in hospital or isolated in alternative accommodation.
+Providers can continue to claim usual SIL costs for eligible participants in hospital or isolated in alternative accommodation.
 Alternative accommodation will also be claimable through the short term accommodation support item.

-If you have a participant residing in SIL who is diagnosed you must immediately notify the NDIS Quality and Safeguards Commission .
+If you have a participant residing in SIL who is diagnosed with COVID-19 you must immediately notify the NDIS Quality and Safeguards Commission .